 In another nice detail, the speakers in this area have a dedicated Bluetooth connection, so you can fire up some music via a phone or computer independently of the Grand Cali’s main multimedia infotainment system, which is controlled by a touchscreen in the dashboard as usual.

 VW Grand California optional extras

 As standard the Grand California only sleeps two – in a compartment at the rear.
 You can add a ‘high bunk bed’ for children as an option if you need to, but only on the shorter 600 model; this also comes with a panoramic skylight.

 Other options include an additional roof-mounted air-conditioning system, while the standard gas heating can be upgraded to run on gas- or diesel-electric power.
 Solar panels will also be available for the roof.

 There are more optional creature comforts in the form of a side-mounted awning, a satellite dish for TV reception, a Wi-Fi hotspot and a bicycle rack.
 An outdoor table and chairs set can be integrated into the rear doors as well.

-VW Grand California safety equipment and engine choice
+VW Grand California safety equipment

 The Grand California benefits from the Crafter’s extensive suite of safety equipment, with all of the following available on this large campervan: